Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-Worms in German Shepherd Dogs
+Worms in German Shepherds

 Parasites are a troublesome problem for dogs as well as humans.
-They can cause a number of problems and in serious cases, can lead to complications that can be fatal, although uncommon.
+They can cause a number of problems and in serious cases, can lead to complications that can be fatal, although this is uncommon.
 Nonetheless, it’s important that you take care to prevent your dog from acquiring parasites if you can.

 We’re going to outline some of the most common types of parasites that your dog might get, some common symptoms, and what to do if you think your dog has an infestation.
 By the end of the article, you should have a better understanding of what to do.

 Types of Parasites in Dogs

 There are a lot of different types of worms that your dog could get—flatworms, flukes, roundworms, pinworms, and heartworm are just a few of the different types.
 These are some of the most common types: